leerazo/neo4j_aura_api/01-setup_aura_api/README.md

 # Setting up API access for Neo4j Aura

-This guide will walk you through the steps for setting up API access for Neo4j Aura Enterprise.
+This guide will walk you through the steps for setting up API access for Neo4j Aura.
 Prerequisite: You will need a Neo4j Aura account set up either through one of the cloud marketplaces or directly from Neo4j.

 You can sign up for a new account at https://console.neo4j.io